mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    Generated Filter Impulse Responses :label:`fltimpluse`

-And finally, the frequency response can be calcualted using NumPy’s freqz function.
+And finally, the frequency response can be calculalted using NumPy’s freqz function, as seen in the AD7124-8 Frequency Response code block.
 The response is shown in Figure :ref:`fltresp`.

 .. -----------------------------------------------------|
 .. code-block:: python